nRF5x SoC Overview

 It’s worth noting that on January 28th 2019, the SIG released a new v5.1 version of the Bluetooth Core Specification supporting another new BLE feature called Direction Finding.
 This feature enhances location finding which is only beneficial for products utilizing BLE for location finding like: asset tracking, points of interest, and indoor navigation.

-The nRF51 has three SoC chips options with different package options as shown below:
+The nRF51 has four SoC chips options with different package options as shown below:

-On the other hand, the nRF52 series has four SoC chips options.
+On the other hand, the nRF52 series has five SoC chips options.

 Again, the RAM memory is also hosted in the chip die. nRF52 and nRF51 chips differ in the available hardware peripherals and the available RAM and Flash memories as summarized in the tables below :